danielitti/AACRNB/zero_to_hero_guide.md

 [← Back to Welcome page](/projects/commercial_road_new_business/documents/index.md)

-## Gaining access to LookAA
+## Gaining access to Looker
-LookAA is available to any member of AA Staff with a network account.
-If you can access [LookAA](https://theaa.eu.looker.com) then no further action is required.
+Looker is available to any member of AA Staff with a network account.
+If you can access [Looker](https://theaa.eu.looker.com) then no further action is required.

-If you cannot access [LookAA](https://theaa.eu.looker.com) then you will need to request access via.
+If you cannot access [Looker](https://theaa.eu.looker.com) then you will need to request access via.
 147  (permissions are controlled via.
 Group Memberships which are stored within the AA Active Directory).

-To gain access to LookAA, please submit a 147 request as follows:
+To gain access to Looker, please submit a 147 request as follows:

 1. [Log-in to 147](https://ntlmspprod.service-now.com/aa) using Chrome.
 Select "Use external login" and type in your network username, i.e., [Surname][Initial]